kubeflow/community/proposals/936-kubeflow-mcp-server/README.md

 We went with granular tools after thinking through a few scenarios:

 - We do take the point about tool count.
-16 tools is fine, but Phase 5 could hit 33.
+16 tools (Phase 1) is fine, but Phase 5 could hit 33.
 We handle this in two ways: First, modular client loading (`--clients trainer`) means you only load tools for components you need - if you're just training, you don't get optimizer or registry tools.
 Second, persona filtering (`--persona data-scientist`) hides admin tools from users who don't need them.
 Combined, these give 70-85% reduction.
 For Phase 5+ with 33+ tools, we're also looking at what [Speakeasy documented](https://www.speakeasy.com/blog/100x-token-reduction-dynamic-toolsets) - instead of registering all schemas upfront, you expose three meta-tools: "search for tools", "describe this tool", "execute this tool."
 The LLM discovers what it needs dynamically.
 Same granularity, way fewer tokens in context.

 - The other thing we noticed while prototyping: LLMs are surprisingly good at adapting when you give them feedback between steps.
 Say `estimate_resources()` comes back with "needs 80GB, cluster has 40GB."
 A monolithic tool would just fail.
 But with separate tools, Claude or Cursor will look at that mismatch and go "oh, let me try with quantization" - without us writing any conditional logic.
 There's some research on this too ([ToolBeHonest](https://arxiv.org/abs/2406.20015)) showing LLMs hallucinate less when they get intermediate feedback to anchor on.